Facebook for tour operators:

 While we are pretty sure that most of you already have a Facebook page, for the sake of completeness, we will start with the basics – best practices for setting up your account on Facebook.
 And you never know, you might figure out something important that you would have missed out earlier.

-Our later posts in this series will deal with more exciting stuff like building your audience & growing your likes, advertising & re-marketing and so on.
+Our later posts in this series will deal with more exciting stuff like building your audience & growing your likes, advertising and re-marketing for higher bookings through your online travel agency software.

-So here are step-by-step instructions for setting up your Facebook page for business:
+So here are step-by-step instructions for setting up your Facebook business page for tour marketing:

 Step 1: Naturally, you will need a Facebook account first.
 Presuming that you have one, (if not, where have you been?
 Create one right now) visit your Home page, scroll down and to the left you will find the link ‘Create Page’.
 You can also find this link at the bottom of your Facebook sign up page.